sentheta/cOpe/readme.md

 `+` allow user to add a course entry.

-`-` allos user to remove a course entry.
+`-` allow user to remove a course entry.

+`/` allow user to swap two course entries.

 `up_arrow` will do the previously selected action.